Hetsh/docker-nginx/README.md

 ```

 ## Automate startup and shutdown via systemd
+The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-nginx).
 ```bash
 systemctl enable nginx --now
 ```
-The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-nginx) repository.
-By default, the systemd service assumes `/etc/nginx/conf.d` for hosts and `/srv` for the actual websites.
+By default, the systemd service assumes `/apps/nginx/config` for hosts, `/srv` for website data and `/etc/localtime` for timezone.
-You need to adjust these to suit your setup.
+Since this is a personal systemd unit file, you might need to adjust some parameters to suit your setup.

 ## Fork Me!
 This is an open project (visit [GitHub](https://github.com/Hetsh/docker-nginx)).
 Please feel free to ask questions, file an issue or contribute to it.